jerodev/php-irc-client/readme.md

 ## Client

-The client is the heart of the library, this object is used to perform all communication between your application and the irc server.
-It will manage the connection to the irc server and has all functions needed to interact with the server.
+The client is the heart of the library, this object is used to perform all communication between your application and the IRC server.
+It will manage the connection to the IRC server and has all functions needed to interact with the server.

     use Jerodev\PhpIrcClient\IrcClient;